aiidateam/aiida-core/docs/source/install/details/os.rst

 The guide for Ubuntu above can be followed but there are a few things to note:

 #.
 The `windows native RabbitMQ <https://www.rabbitmq.com/install-windows.html>`_
-   should be installed and started as a service for WSL installation, since the version in WSL Ubuntu 18.04 does not work properly.
+   should be installed and started, since the version in WSL Ubuntu 18.04 does not work properly.

 #.
 Linux services under WSL are not started automatically.